SrMorrris/Arduino-USB-Midi-Pedalboard/README.md

 -Upload the sketch "Usb_MIDI_Pedal_board Arduino.ino" into your arduino.
 That´s it.

+ # How it works..

--Using multiplexers for more analog and digital outputs on arduino.
+-Using multiplexers for more analog and digital outputs in arduino...

 Gives more analog potentiometers and more digital buttons.
 (but you can skip this option if you are happy with your digital/analog outputs in your arduino).

 (one multiplexer named mux2 it's for 16 digital outputs and the other multiplexer , named mux3, it's for 16 analog outputs).

 -I have used 16 analog potentiometers and 23 digital buttons in my pedalboard.

 (you can use whatever you want.. but i recommend 15 buttons and 8 potentiometers minimum).

 -Using 8 leds and 8 momentary push button.

 The leds are showing the pedal-state, if it's on or off .
 (8 pedals are available for control ON/OFF JUST IN THE MOMENTO!!!).
 So you push the micro foot-switch button and the pedal goes to ON and the led turns to on the green-light).
 And you push it , once more... and the pedal goes to OFF and the led goes to OFF too).